JSilva14/FlightInPortugal/README.md

 - **@CacheEvict(cacheNames = "request", allEntries = true)** annotation was added to the **deleteAllApiRequests** method.
 This will remove all data from the cache when all requests are removed from the database.

+## Logging

+Loggin was configured by adding the following properties to application.properties:
+- logging.level.root=info
+- logging.level.com.flightinportugal=debug
+- logging.file.path=logs
+- logging.file.name=${logging.file.path}/log.log
+- logging.file.total-size-cap= 1000000

+This way, logs are appended to a log.log file and logs from previous days are compressed and persisted in teh following format "log.log.2019-12-08.0.gz".
+To view logs when running on docker, use `docker logs flightinfoapi`

+**NOTE:** to optimize logging, a volume should have been configured to store all logs and allow better log readability.

 ### Tests

 #### Unit tests